Cup-and-Ring Stone (removed): OS Grid Reference – NO 378 308

 We have no precise location for this carving, nor several of its petroglyphic relatives who lived within this arena for countless centuries until (you guessed it!) the advance of the Industrialists brought their profane ways to the region, with the usual disregard for local people and their unwritten traditions.
-Which is a great pity, for there was obviously some old stories and important archaeology hereby.
-Aubrey Burl (1988) for one, thought this cup-and-ring carving may have played its part in being one of the stones in a larger “four-poster” stone circle; though local history accounts tell that it was part of an impressive prehistoric tomb.
+Which is a great pity, for there were obviously some old stories and important archaeology hereby.
+Aubrey Burl (1988) for one, thought this cup-and-ring carving may have played its part in being one of the stones in a larger “four-poster” stone circle, although local history accounts tell that it was part of an impressive prehistoric tomb.

 One of the Witches Stones